-As this website clarifies, a separation agreement is not something that you apply for, nor is it something granted by the courts.
+As this website clarifies, separation agreements are not something that you apply for, nor is it something granted by the courts.
 The same is true for separations in Canada.
 You and your spouse are not required to have a separation agreement drafted, and neither of you are required to sign one.
 While these agreements may not be mandatory, they are strongly recommended.

-A separation agreement serves as a contract of sorts between two separating spouses, allowing them to settle disputes without the need to appear in court.
+A separation agreement serves as a contract of sorts between two separating spouses.
+It allows them to settle disputes without the need to appear in court.
 Separation agreement lawyers help outline the roles and responsibilities of each spouse in regards to issues like:

 - Child custody and child support